 Master of Science in Public Health (consecutive)

-The joint, consecutive Master of Science in Public Health is an innovative, research-oriented degree program in which Alice Salomon Hochschule, Charité-Universitätsmedizin Berlin and Technische Universität Berlin each contribute their respective expertise:
+The joint, consecutive Master of Science in Public Health is a research-oriented degree program in which Alice Salomon Hochschule, Charité - Universitätsmedizin Berlin and Technische Universität Berlin each contribute their respective expertise:

 - around 60 students enrolled each year